VincentBounce/WindowsContextMenuTools/README.md

 ## ![clipboard-icon] List files in Clipboard

-Lists files/folders contained in any folder, and copy the list to the Clipboard.
+Lists files/folders contained in any folder and copy the list to the Clipboard.

 💿 To install this tool separately, just run `List-in-Clipboard.reg` and confirm 3 dialog boxes.
 To install [bundle it's here](#-install-all-tools).